aidanconnerly/aidanconnerly.github.io/_posts/2024-07-12-neural-odes-intro.md

 $$\frac{d\mathbf{z}}{dt} = NN(\mathbf{z}(t), t)$$

-ODEs are extensively studied because they frequently appear in many fields, so we have developed numerous methods to approximate their solutions.
-We'll soon see how modeling derivatives of functions can yield better performance than other machine learning models.
+Since ODEs appear in many fields, we have numerous methods to approximate their solutions.
+Modeling data as a differential equation allows us to make continuous-time predictions and can provide a better understanding of the underlying mechanisms.

 ## Connecting ResNets to Euler's Method